That’s how long its been since I decided to get the Arms Reach Clear-Vue Co-Sleeper Bassinet for my baby, Plum.

 Its 4 castor wheels make rolling a breeze.
 And each wheel has its own lock.

-You can adjust the bassinet’s height to align with your mattress, in 2 inch increments.
+You can adjust the bassinet’s height, in 2 inch increments, to align with your mattress.
 The Clear-Vue’s height ranges from 24 to 30 inches.
-It comes with a Nylon Strap & Plate for use with converting it to co-sleeper mode.

 The mattress is a firm polyurethane pad.
 One gray sheet is provided for it.